nathan00pdl/crud-angular-spring/README.md

 It is a simple **CRUD** involving a relationship between **courses** and **lessons**, which its implementation was done mainly with the **Angular** and **SpringBoot** frameworks.

 This was my second complete implementation of a **REST API**, containing much more details and structuring features compared to my first **API** project - **https://github.com/nathan00pdl/api-test**.

+I belive that this project gave me great contact with a **REST API** that could be used in production, acording to **Loiane**, therefore being a great source of knowledge and learning practice.